google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 2. On the **Call Stack** pane, enable the **Async** checkbox.

-In the video below, the user triggers a breakpoint and then expands the call stack.
-The call stack only contains one call.
-The user then enables the async call stack feature by enabling the **Async** checkbox, resumes script execution, triggers the breakpoint again, and then expands the call stack.
-This time, the call stack contains four calls.
+The video below contains a simple script to demonstrate the async call stack feature.
+In the script, a third-party library is used to select a DOM element, and a function called `onClick` is registered as the `onclick` event handler for the element.
+Whenever `onClick` is called, it in turn calls a function named `f`, which just forces the script to pause via the `debugger` keyword.
+This is just a toy example.
+Watch the video below and read on to see the async call stack feature in action.

 {% animation animations/async-call-stack-demo.mp4 %}

+In the video, a breakpoint is triggered, and the call stack is expanded.
+There is only one call in the stack: `f`.
+The async call stack feature is then enabled, the script resumes, the breakpoint is triggered again, and then the call stack is expanded a second time.
+This time, the call stack contains all of the calls leading up to `f`, including third-party library calls, and the call to `onClick`.
+The first time that the script was called, there was only one call in the call stack.
+The second time, there were four.
+In short, the async call stack feature provides increased visibility into the full call stack of asynchronous functions.

 ### Tip: name functions to improve call stack readability

 Anonymous functions make the call stack difficult to read.
 Name your functions to improve readability.

+The code in the two screenshots below is functionally equivalent.
+The exact functioning of the code is not important, what is important is that the code in the first screenshot uses anonymous functions, while the second uses named functions.

-The code in the two screenshots below are functionally equivalent.
-Compare the call stacks.
-In the first screenshot, the top two functions are both just titled `(anonymous function)`.
+In the call stack in the first screenshot, the top two functions are both just titled `(anonymous function)`.
 In the second screenshot, the top two functions are named, which makes it easier to understand the program flow at a glance.
+When you are working with numerous script files, including third-party libraries and frameworks, and your call stack is five or ten calls deep, it is much easier to understand the call stack flow when functions are named.

 Call stack with anonymous functions: